| Attend some great events in the

 58 Court Street, Haverhill (603) 989-5953

 All lectures are free and open to the public.
-All programs are held at Ladd Street School, 880 Dartmouth College Highway (Route 10, at the corner of County Road), Haverhill.
+Unless otherwise noted, all programs are held at Ladd Street School, 880 Dartmouth College Highway (Route 10, at the corner of County Road), Haverhill.

 Horse Meadow Senior Center Programs & EventsMonday-Friday, 9am-4pm